Afshar07/HomeBoy/.ai/projects/homeboy.md

 ## Verification

-- No software toolchain or automated verification command is established yet.
+- No general software toolchain is established yet.
+For repeatable UPnP/DLNA discovery, run `python3 scripts/discover_ssdp.py --all --timeout 5`.
-- Record repeatable discovery commands, request payloads, responses, pairing prompts, and observed device behavior with the relevant experiment.
+- Record discovery commands, SOAP request payloads and responses, pairing prompts, and observed device behavior with the relevant experiment.